VRCWizard/TTS-Voice-Wizard/README.md

 **Download KillFrenzy Avatar Text (KAT) latest release (supports 4 or 8 sync parameters currently)**

 # Can I set hotkey on my controllers?
-This feature is not avaliable as apart of this ATM but you can use this handy program! <br />
+- This feature is not avaliable as apart of this ATM but you can use this handy program! <br />
 https://github.com/BOLL7708/OpenVR2Key <br />
-Make sure app is not running then set a button to "ctrl + g" (if app is running it will steal the input)<br />
+- Make sure TTSVoiceWizard is not running then set a button to "ctrl + g" (if app is running it will steal the input)<br />

 # Need Help / Have Questions / Wanna make suggestions?